-The processional street, which was 250 meters long, is also decorated with enamelled tiles and animal figures, which portrayed Babylonian gods.
+The processional street, which was 250 meters long, is also decorated with enameled tiles and animal figures, which portrayed Babylonian gods.
 Most of the tiles and reliefs are original.
-The gate at the end of the processional street however, is a reconstruction.
+The gate at the end of the processional street, however, is a reconstruction.
 It gave entrance to the temple of the Babylonian god Marduk, the patron deity of the city of Babylon.

 Kalabsha Gate and the Sahu-Rê Temple

 The fourth wing of the Pergamon Museum will house monumental Egyptian architecture, including the Kalabsha Gate and the courtyard of the Sahu-Rê temple.